SebasR1C0/Ethical-Hacking/ActiveDIrectory/Explotation/Kerberosting.md

 ```
 GetUserSPNs.py active.htb/SVC_TGS:GPPstillStandingStrong2k18
 ```
-This command enumerates SPNs and identifies service accounts for which TGS tickets can be requested.
+Note: In some cases, the password is not necessary This command enumerates SPNs and identifies service accounts for which TGS tickets can be requested.

 Once a vulnerable service account is identified, the TGS ticket hash can be requested and saved for offline cracking: